Association of International Accountants: Membership

 AIA members use the designatory letters FAIA, as a Fellow and AAIA as an Associate.
 And AIA members can use the title or designation of International Accountant.

 Those who achieve the AIA's Recognised Professional Qualification as a company auditor are able to register with a Recognised Supervisory Body (RSB) and undertake company audits of companies of all sizes in the UK in accordance with the UK Companies Acts.

 All AIA members must undertake Continuing Professional Development (CPD), are subject to Disciplinary Procedures and adhere to the International Federation of Accountants (IFAC) Code of Ethics.
 AIA is regulated by the Professional Oversight Board (POB), part of the UK's Financial Reporting Council (FRC).

 AIA offers a number of entry levels to applicants, depending on their qualifications and work experience profile.

-Student membership is designed for those applicants who wish to undertake the AIA Professional Qualification or Audit Qualification, which is achieved through a combination of work experience and examinations that ensure candidates are equipped with the relevant skills and competencies required to work confidently and efficiently in this challenging profession.
+Student membership is designed for those applicants who wish to undertake the AIA Professional Qualification or Audit Qualification, which is achieved through a combination of work experience and examinations that ensure candidates are equipped with the relevant skills and competencies required to work in this profession.

 Academic membership is offered exclusively to academics, who are working at universities or colleges and teaching at lecturer level or above.
 Applicants could also be a consultant or examiner for a professional body.
 Academic members are entitled to use the designation FAIA(Acad).
 AIA Academic Membership does not convey any entitlement to the AIA Professional Qualification.

 Direct membership applies to those who have the right to practice in the United Kingdom under Regulation 5 of the European Communities (Recognition of Professional Qualifications) Directive.
 AIA are also recognised under the EC Audit Directive, which recognises professional qualifications for auditors as defined by the Companies Act 2006.
 Only applicants who are eligible under this route can apply for direct membership.